KaarelKurik/conditional-plasticity/main.typ

 	is immediate.
 ]

-We have enough to prove @thm:natural.
+We now have enough to prove @thm:natural.

 #proof[
   By @lem:bijective-factors, we have that the functions $lip_i$ exist,